"In the Midnight Brightly" by Kerry Wright, 2001, oils on canvas

 60cm x 50cm (24in x 20in)

-"Portrait of Daniel"
+"Portrait of the Artist's Mother"

-"Portrait of Daniel"
+"Portrait of the Artist's Mother"

 Kerry Wright, 1979